mr55p-dev/molecular-magic/README.md

   - `exclude-imines`: Currently not implemented
   - `hbond-atoms`: The atom types (given as atomic numbers) which can take part in hydrogen bonding.
 Default behaviour is Nitrogen (7) and Oxygen (8)
   - `substructures`: A list of SMARTS strings.
 This list gets counted for each molecule and added to the total feature vector.
 See [here](https://www.daylight.com/dayhtml_tutorials/languages/smarts/smarts_examples.html) for some common examples of functional groups which can be addressed in this way.
+  - `use-filters`: Should the molecules be filtered before vectorizing?
 - ### Aggregation
   - `resolution`: The number of samples to use when sampling the KDE for computing minima.
   - `bandwidth`: The bandwidth to use when generating histograms.
 Can either be a positive scalar, 'scott' for the Scott method, 'silverman' for the Silverman method of automatic bandwidth selection or empty for the default (Scott method).
   - `label_name`: The property to extract as the target for each molecule (can be `scf_energy`, `free_energy` or `net_charge`)
   - `atom-types`: Each atom (atomic number) listed here will be counted and included as part of the representation.
 By default this is `[1, 6, 7, 8]` meaning `[Hydrogen, Carbon, Nitrogen, Oxygen]`.
 The elemnents `[0:4]` of the feature will therefore correspond to the frequency of those atoms in the order given.
+Also controlls the behaviour of filtering if that is enabled.
   - `amine-types`: The degrees of amine which are counted as part of the representation.
 By default, primary (`1`), secondary (`2`) and tertiary (`3`) amines are counted.
   - `feature-types`: Which features to use when generating the histograms.
 Allowed values are `bonds`, `angles`, `dihedrals` and `hbonds`.
 More may be added in the future.